slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Romance is the glamour which turns the dust of everyday life into a golden haze."
 -- Elinor Glyn*

-> *"The very essence of romance is uncertainty."
--- Oscar Wilde*

-> *"A mind all logic is like a knife all blade.
-It makes the hand bleed that uses it."
--- Rabindranath Tagore*

 > *"One expresses well the love he does not feel."
 -- J.A.
 Karr*

-> *"The measure of love is peace." (...)
-"You can’t buy a real kiss."
--- Naval Ravikant*

 ### On falling out of love